aaakum4/Sorta-Flipper-Zero/README.md

 ![Flipper Image](https://github.com/user-attachments/assets/ed01836c-34e8-4d0d-b266-6dd59ebea9cc)

 # Sorta-Flipper-Zero
 At the cost of a flipper zero, I thought that I may never own one.
 Then I found a hackster.io page that went through a full DIY and cheap Flipper Zero and I thought I'd try it myself with some changes.
 With this project, I should also learn a ton about PCB's and how electronics work.

-The first iteration of this project will be modular based, then, once I've confirmed that it would in theory work, I will completely custom make it.
+V1 is a modular based project to ensure that it will work as planned, then, , I will completely custom make it for V2.

 Features:
 - Bluetooth Low Energy (BLE)